justin-gallant/Nutrition-Calculator/README.md

 ### User Story 1 - Basic Functionality:
 - As a user, I want to be able to modify my goals and my progress
 - As a user, I want to be able to select which macronutrients I want to track
-- As a user, I want to be able to add or remove different nutritional profiles (diets) for my person
+- As a user, I want to be able to add or remove different nutritional profiles (diets)
 - As a user, I want to be able to be able to adjust the tracking period from daily to bi-weekly etc.
 - As a user, I want to be able to see my previous tracking period's results